xbeat/Machine-Learning/README.md

 Introduction to Neural Scaling

 Neural scaling refers to the practice of increasing the size and complexity of neural networks to improve their performance.
 This concept has gained significant attention in recent years as researchers have found that larger models often lead to better results across various tasks.

+## Methods for Matrix Multiplication in Python with NumPy

+3 Ways to Perform Matrix Multiplication in Python using NumPy

+Matrix multiplication is a fundamental operation in linear algebra and has numerous applications in various fields.
+This presentation will explore three efficient methods to perform matrix multiplication using NumPy, a powerful library for numerical computing in Python.

 ## Building DBSCAN Clustering Algorithm from Scratch in Python